-Salcombe is in the most southerly part of south Devon and we really do get the lion’s share of the good weather.
+A rainy day is almost inevitable even in a location such as Salcombe!
+Though we are the most southerly part of south Devon and we really do get the lion’s share of the good weather, we too see the rain.
 In fact, on average we have 1600 hours of sunshine a year and in July we have temperatures averaging 19.8 degrees C.

 You’re right to dream of the sea breeze swishing through your hair and the sensation of wet sand between your toes – everyone has wonderful memories of their childhood seaside holidays.

 But we are going to have to face an inevitable truth – in the UK it does rain every now and then, even in the middle of summer.
-Relish all the fun of the seaside but this time add a twist with activities that can be enjoyed during inclement weather.
+A rainy day shouldn’t ruin your holiday, instead you can relish all the fun of the seaside but this time add a twist with activities that can be enjoyed during inclement weather.
 Bumble about the shops along Fore Street, have a chinwag with a local artist in their seaside studio, or discover the delicious seafood on offer.

 Top 10 rainy day activities for Salcombe

 1. Use the heated outdoor swimming pool at the Salcombe Primary School.
 Particularly popular with the kids.

 2. Kids Cookery classes.
 The Galley Girls offer kids cookery lessons in the comfort of your own home.
 Why not put the kids to work and you enjoy their creation as part of your evening meal?!

 3. Go South Milton Sands and enjoy a stroll along the beach followed by a fab lunch/refreshment at The Beach House. (p.s. also very good fun for an evening out!)
 Or explore any of these wonderful eateries and restaurants!